-Your start date 03/08/2014 must be before your end date 02/15/2014.
+• Your start date 03/08/2014 must be before your end date 02/15/2014.

-Γ he fixed part of this notification would probably be: • Your start date must be before your end date triUserMessage triUserMessage records are templates for messages.
-The fixed portion of a message's content is specified by a User Message record.
+The fixed part of this notification would probably be:

+Your start date must be before your end date .

 The variable part of the message would be the pieces of text that get put in the blanks.
 In the case of the preceding example, these would be: